-- Proteins: These are the quantified proteins that pass the filters set in the "Summary" view and their associated details. - Supporting peptides: These are the supporting peptides of the quantified proteins and their associated details. - Proteins fasta: This is a database file of all quantified protein sequences above the "Summary" view filters. - Feature List: All predicted peptide features and their associated quantification information.
+- Proteins: These are the quantified proteins that pass the filters set in the "Summary" view and their associated details - Supporting peptides: These are the supporting peptides of the quantified proteins and their associated details. - Peptides: A complete list of all peptides. - Filters: The summary filter, protein view filters, as well as peptide view filters will be saved to filter.csv. - Proteins fasta: This is a database file of all quantified protein sequences above the "Summary" view filters. - Feature List: All predicted peptide features and their associated quantification information.
 Both identified and unidentified peptide features are included. - Normalization factor: Details of the normalization factor set in the "Summary" view are listed here.